kwaldenphd/AntConc-tutorial/README.md

  	<li>What do you notice is similar about Voyant Tools and AntConc as digital tools for textual analysis?
 What are the differences?</li>
  	<li>Which did you prefer working with?
 Why?</li>
  	<li>How was your understanding of the text impacted by the analysis we did in AntConc?
 What questions do you still have?</li>
- 	<li>What would be your next step in continuing the textual analysis of S&amp;B issues, using Voyant or AntConc?</li>
+ 	<li>What would be your next step in continuing the textual analysis of song lyrics, using Voyant or AntConc?</li>
- 	<li>What types of historical research questions can you see textual analysis being useful to answer or respond to?</li>
+ 	<li>What types of  research questions can you see textual analysis being useful to answer or respond to?</li>
 </ul>